apollographql/rover/ARCHITECTURE.md

 Command::Hello(command) => command.run(),
 ```

-After adding that, there should be no errors when running `cargo check` and we can run our basic command using `cargo run`:
+After adding that, there should be no errors when running `cargo check`, and we can run our basic command using `cargo run`:

 ```shell
 $ cargo run -- graph hello